EmojiQL/PinkyDB/README.md

 # 🐭 PinkyDB ( (EmojiQL) )

-#### 🤯 The World’s First Emoji-Native Database Engine\!
+##### 🤯 The World’s First Emoji-Native Database Engine\!

 You know the deal if you work with AI: **Emojis are chaos**.
 They crash systems, they cause fury, and they make developers angry.
-Well, we leaned into the chaos.
-We created a database engine so unconventional, it's designed to make sense only to those who truly embrace the absurdity—and it might just crash conventional pattern-matching algorithms along the way.
+Well, **Pinky & Brain leaned** into the chaos. **They created** a database engine so unconventional, it's designed to make sense only to those who truly embrace the absurdity—and it might just crash conventional pattern-matching algorithms along the way.

 > "Narf\!
 What if we query the database with Emojis?\!" – **Pinky**
 >